Japan Tour Package from a tour operator you can trust!

 Your full-day tour with a private guide begins with a stroll through the plaza outside the Imperial Palace (the palace itself is not open to tourists).
 This is followed by a visit to tranquil Meiji- Jingu, a Shinto shrine dedicated to Emperor Meiji and his wife.

-We then drive through ritzy Ginza shopping district on our way to Nakamise-Dori in Asakusa.
-Nakamise-Dori is a vibrant promenade lined with food stands and souvenir shops.
+We then proceed to Nakamise-Dori in Asakusa, a vibrant promenade lined with food stands and souvenir shops.
 The street connects the famous Asakusa sightseeing spots of Kaminarimon (Thunder Gate) and Asakusa Kannon Temple (also known as Senso-ji Temple), the oldest temple in Tokyo dating back to 628 AD.

 We spend the rest of the day exploring the history of Tokyo at Edo-Tokyo Museum.
 The main features of the permanent exhibitions are the life-size replica of the Nihonbashi bridge, the Nakamuraza theatre and scale models of towns and buildings from the Edo, Meiji and Showa periods.